Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 [II.5] U dveří stál tlustý pěšák, zarostlý vousy jako Krakonoš.
 To byl Baloun, nový sluha nadporučíka, v civilu mlynář někde u Českého Krumlova. „Vybral jste mně opravdu znamenitého pucfleka,“ mluvil nadporučík Lukáš k účetnímu šikovateli, „děkuji vám srdečné za to milé překvapení.
 První den si ho pošlu pro oběd do oficírsmináže, a on mně ho půl sežere.“

 Seemingly only a single Weidenhofer is recorded in Verlustliste throughout the war.
 That someone carrying this surname would have served with Infanterieregiment Nr.
-91 together with Hašek is thus practically impossible.
+91 together with Hašek is thus practically ruled out.
 In modern Czechia the name is not found at all[a].

 Quote(s) from the novel